 Importance of Antivirus Software this 2020

 Earlier, we asked if you need to use antivirus today.
 The answer was yes, and no. The no refers to the fact that you don’t have to go and find antivirus software anymore.
-If you’re using Windows 10, and everything is up to date, you already have a solid, free tool built in that won’t hog your system resources and will keep an eye on things in the background.
+If you’re using Windows 10, and everything is up to date, you already have a reliable, free tool built in that won’t hog your system resources and will keep an eye on things in the background.

 Sadly, you do still need antivirus software in 2020.
-It’s not necessarily to stop viruses anymore, but there are all kinds of miscreants out there who want nothing more than to steal and cause mayhem by getting inside your PC.
+It’s not necessary to stop viruses anymore, but there are all kinds of miscreants out there who want nothing more than to steal and cause mayhem by getting inside your PC.
 It sounds scary, but because much of our lives are now conducted online, the threat is as real as ever.